Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/fields.rst

 ..
 Do not use mathjax here

-You can enter mathematical expressions into any numerical input field.
+You can enter mathematical expressions into any number field.
 For example, enter ``3*2`` or ``10/5+4`` instead of ``6``.
 Even constants like ``pi`` (3.142) or functions like ``sqrt(2)`` (square root of 2) may be used.